akawork/aws-blue-green-deployment/README.md

   - On the Stacks page in the CloudFormation console, select the “bluegreen” infrastructure stack that you want to delete.
 The stack must be currently running.
   - In the stack details pane, choose Delete.
   - Select Delete stack when prompted.
-    **Note**: After stack deletion has begun, you cannot abort it.
+    <br/>**Note**: After stack deletion has begun, you cannot abort it.
 The stack proceeds to the DELETE_IN_PROGRESS state.
   - After the stack deletion is complete, the stack will be in the DELETE_COMPLETE state.
 Stacks in the DELETE_COMPLETE state are not displayed in the AWS CloudFormation console by default.
-    **Note**: Deletion failure
+    <br/>**Note**: Deletion failure
     - Case 1: If the deletion got error related with deleting target group failed, check whether ecs tasks were all stopped and all ecs services were deleted, then delete the stack again.
     ![create key pair](docs/images/5-2-1.png)
     - Case 2: If the deletion got error related with vpclink delete failed, redo from the step 3 to step 5 and ensure these steps has done successfully.
 - **Step 7:** Delete Managed Certificates of the domains used for the api and the application of this demo
   - In the list of certificates, select the check box for the ACM Certificate that you want to delete.
-For Actions, choose Delete.
+For Actions, choose Delete.<br/>
   **Note**: You cannot delete an ACM Certificate that is being used by another AWS service.
 To delete a certificate that is in use, you must first remove the certificate association.

 ### Delete CloudFormation pipeline stack
 - **Step 1:** Delete S3 bucket of pipeline
   - Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.
-  - In the Bucket name list, choose the bucket icon next to the name of the bucket “codepipline-awsregion-cloud-dev-demo” and then choose Delete bucket.
+  - In the Bucket name list, choose the bucket icon next to the name of the bucket “codepipline-awsregion-cloud-dev-demo” and then choose Delete bucket. <br/>
   ![create key pair](docs/images/5-3-1.png)
-  - In the Delete bucket dialog box, type the name of the bucket that you want to delete for confirmation, and then choose Confirm.
+  - In the Delete bucket dialog box, type the name of the bucket that you want to delete for confirmation, and then choose Confirm. <br/>
     **Note:** The text in the dialog box changes depending on whether the bucket is empty, is used for a static website, or is used for ELB access logs.
   ![create key pair](docs/images/5-3-2.png)
 - **Step 2:** Delete CloudFormation pipeline stack
   - On the Stacks page in the CloudFormation console, select the pipeline stack that you want to delete.
 The stack must be currently running.
   - In the stack details pane, choose Delete.
-  - Select Delete stack when prompted.
+  - Select Delete stack when prompted. <br/>
     **Note:** After stack deletion has begun, you cannot abort it.
 The stack proceeds to the DELETE_IN_PROGRESS state.
   - After the stack deletion is complete, the stack will be in the DELETE_COMPLETE state.
 Stacks in the DELETE_COMPLETE state are not displayed in the AWS CloudFormation console by default.